inzk0518/tp/docs/UserGuide.md

 title: User Guide
 ---

-TheRealDeal is a **desktop app for real estate agents, optimised for use via a Command Line Interface** (CLI) to streamline contact management by providing **quick access to contact preferences and available properties**.
-The faster you type, the faster TheRealDeal can help you find what you need.
+TheRealDeal is a **desktop app for real estate agents in Singapore, optimised for use via a Command Line Interface** (CLI) to streamline contact management by providing **quick access to contact preferences and available properties** within the local market.
+Designed with the assumption that users primarily deal with Singaporean properties and clients, the app enables you to work efficiently - the faster you type, the faster TheRealDeal can help you find exactly what you need.

 * Table of Contents
 {:toc}